juggernautjp/hugo-docs-ja/content/ja/templates/introduction.md

 {{ end }}
 ```

-## Context (aka "the dot") {#the-dot}
+## コンテキスト (別名「ドット」) {#the-dot}

-The most easily overlooked concept to understand about Go Templates is
-that `{{ . }}` always refers to the **current context**.
+The most easily overlooked concept to understand about Go Templates is that `{{ . }}` always refers to the **current context**.

-- In the top level of your template, this will be the data set made
-  available to it.
+- In the top level of your template, this will be the data set made available to it.
-- Inside an iteration, however, it will have the value of the
-  current item in the loop; i.e., `{{ . }}` will no longer refer to
-  the data available to the entire page.
+- Inside an iteration, however, it will have the value of the current item in the loop; i.e., `{{ . }}` will no longer refer to the data available to the entire page.

-If you need to access page-level data (e.g., page params set in front
-matter) from within the loop, you will likely want to do one of the
+If you need to access page-level data (e.g., page params set in front matter) from within the loop, you will likely want to do one of the following:
-following:

 ### 1. Define a Variable Independent of Context